ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 Ubuntu Cloud Guest instance.
 So, the lab topology could be as following:
 ```

-I swapped worker PC with Ubuntu Cloud:
+I swapped the worker PC with Ubuntu Cloud Guest.

 ![image](https://github.com/user-attachments/assets/fa6ffa90-31f6-4f1e-b191-029f16095c9a)

-I also added second gateway for router, because first one does not provide network access.
-And as I said in previous lab, interface with internet access has router that does not allow connection beetwen LAN hosts.
+I also added a second gateway for the router because the first one does not provide network access.
+And as I said in the previous lab, the interface with internet access has a router that does not allow connections between LAN hosts.

 ![image](https://github.com/user-attachments/assets/010cc06f-a8a4-4f1c-92cf-e9898fc2aebd)